alvinwan/taboo/README.md

 # Taboo

-Taboo for web, iOS, and android with auto-generated cards For documentation on and installation instructions for specific modules, see the respective READMEs.
+Taboo for web, iOS, and android with auto-generated cards.
+For documentation on and installation instructions for specific modules, see the respective READMEs.

 - [Taboo CLI](https://github.com/alvinwan/taboo/tree/master/cli)